futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   Test premium content
 - [ ]   Add a logging option that will log the urls, headers, and results of all network requests
 - [ ]   Implement live chat websocket protocol
+- [ ]   Fix the local caching to use saveState
 ## Grayjay Bugs
 - [ ]   Links in posts aren't clickable
 - [ ]   When going back from a post detail opened on a channel page hangs the app